Synchrony Financial (SYF) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for SYF is $38.19, which is $9.55 above the current market price.
-The public float for SYF is 435.79M, and currently, shorts hold a 3.31% of that float.
-The average trading volume for SYF on April 03, 2023 was 5.85M shares.
+The average price predicted for Synchrony Financial (SYF) by analysts is $37.05, which is $9.01 above the current market price.
+The public float for SYF is 434.04M, and at present, short sellers hold a 3.32% of that float.
+On April 10, 2023, the average trading volume of SYF was 5.85M shares.

 SYF’s Market Performance

-The stock of Synchrony Financial (SYF) has seen a 3.71% increase in the past week, with a -18.63% drop in the past month, and a -11.45% fall in the past quarter.
-The volatility ratio for the week is 2.59%, and the volatility levels for the past 30 days are at 3.79% for SYF.
-The simple moving average for the last 20 days is -4.62% for SYF stock, with a simple moving average of -12.22% for the last 200 days.
+SYF stock saw a decrease of 0.25% in the past week, with a monthly decline of -17.00% and a quarterly a decrease of -10.51%.
+The volatility ratio for the week is 3.06%, and the volatility levels for the last 30 days are 3.87% for Synchrony Financial (SYF).
+The simple moving average for the last 20 days is -2.08% for SYF stock, with a simple moving average of -13.57% for the last 200 days.

 Analysts’ Opinion of SYF